school-of-software/fslad-auth-anomaly-benchmark/README.md

 Decision thresholds are selected by:

 - Sweeping thresholds over model output scores
-- Selecting the threshold that maximizes **F1-score on the test set**
+- Selecting the threshold that maximizes **F1-score on the evaluation set**

 > This approach characterizes the **maximum observable operating point under identical evaluation conditions across models**, rather than a deployment-calibrated threshold.